Tech-driven innovations can help us build anticipatory resiliency in our communities

 In the pursuit of a community’s anticipatory resiliency, leaders require specific technical information.
 They need data that is reliable, current, and consistent with their geography, terrain, building designs, demographics, capabilities, and other factors.
 Such information is difficult to find and use in the time frames that they are often required during times of need.

 Our team is working with partners who focus on self-improving NLP/ML tools to examine how these are aligned to technical information requirements among many possible user needs.
-An example is the Find-it-First NLP/ML tool that is used by the U.S. Department of Energy to organize and deliver huge amounts of research to users.

 We believe that if our larger government clients adopted such NLP/ML tools that are open to domains of specialists—such as those that study and respond to natural disasters—the value of the information would increase.
 The tool would allow for a significant intake of information in many forms, instant discovery of information, and the exact fit of information to the needs of end users.